Degree Type:

 Common Salary Ranges for Graduates

-As mentioned above, there’s a long list of career opportunities for those with Religion degrees.
+As mentioned above, there’s a long list of career opportunities for those with educational backgrounds in Religion.
 But, the U.S. Bureau of Labor Statistics reports the average annual salary for the following positions (which may require additional education) in North Carolina in 2021:

 • Philosophy and religion teacher: $88,260